gavinying/modpoll/README.md

 ## Motivation

-The initial idea of creating this tool is to help myself debugging new devices during site survey.
-A site survey usually has limited time and space, working on-site also piles up some pressures.
-At that time, a portable swiss-knife toolkit is our best friend.
+The idea for creating this tool originated from my need to efficiently check new devices during site surveys.
+These surveys are often time-constrained and space-limited, with on-site work adding to the pressure.
+In such situations, a portable Swiss Army knife toolkit becomes an valuable companion.

-This program can be easily deployed to Raspberry Pi or similar embedded devices, polling data from modbus devices, users can choose to log data locally or publish to a MQTT broker for further debugging.
+This tool can be easily deployed on a Raspberry Pi or similar embedded devices, polling data from a Modbus network or connected devices.
+Users can choose to log the data locally or publish it to an MQTT broker for further troubleshooting.

-The MQTT broker can be setup on the same Raspberry Pi or on the cloud.
-Once data successfully published, users can subscribe to a specific MQTT topic to view the data via a smartphone at your fingertip.
+The MQTT broker can be set up either on the same Raspberry Pi or in the cloud.
+Once data is successfully published, users can subscribe to the relevant MQTT topics and conveniently view the data on their smartphone.

 <p align="center">
   <img src="docs/assets/modpoll-usage.png">
 </p>

-Moreover, you can also run this program continuously on a server as a Modbus-MQTT gateway, i.e. polling from local Modbus devices and forwarding data to a centralized cloud service.
+Moreover, you can also run this tool continuously on a server as a Modbus-MQTT gateway, i.e. polling from local Modbus devices and forwarding data to a centralized cloud service.

 In fact, *modpoll* helps to bridge between the traditional field-bus world and the new IoT world.

-> This program is designed to be a standalone tool, it works out-of-the-box on Linux/macOS/Windows.

-> If you are looing for a modbus python library, please consider the following great open source projects, [pymodbus](https://github.com/riptideio/pymodbus) or [minimalmodbus](https://github.com/pyhys/minimalmodbus)
+> 💡 **Tips:** This tool is designed to be a standalone executable application, which works out-of-the-box on Linux/macOS/Windows.
+If you are looing for a modbus python library, please consider the following great open source projects, [pymodbus](https://github.com/riptideio/pymodbus) or [minimalmodbus](https://github.com/pyhys/minimalmodbus)

 ## Feature